byronbytes/Tasks/README.md

 ## Installation
-1. You will need to install [.NET Core](https://dotnet.microsoft.com/download).
-(If .NET Core is not installed, it will prompt you on opening Tasks.)
+1. You will need to install [.NET Core](https://dotnet.microsoft.com/download) if it is not installed already.
 2. Download Tasks from the **Releases** tab.
 3. Extract the `.zip` and execute the executable `.exe` file.
+4. Open the `Tasks.exe` file and click Run Anyways if you get the Safescreen message.

 The dependencies must be kept in the same folder.
 This will be fixed soon.